 It’s easy to add a Synclavier Knob to your set-up.
 It can be connected concurrently with a MIDI keyboard, through a USB interface.

-Synclavier Go! and Pocket! support InterApp and InterDevice Audio.
-Pocket! is mono-timbral, which means you can only trigger the playing of one sound at a time.
-However, Go! is multi-timbral and supports the triggering of up to 16 tracks simultaneous.
+Synclavier Go! supports InterApp and InterDevice Audio.
+Go! is multi-timbral and supports the triggering of up to 16 tracks simultaneous.
 More information on this is given in the manual, but in short, if you press the track button in the top-left of the screen of Synclavier Go!, you can select which track you’re currently affecting, then map a timbre to it.
 If you have other audio apps on your iOS device, you can route MIDI and audio between Synclavier and the other apps.
 We support Audiobus, since this is a well-established, and frankly great, way to do this.
 It has a simple visual interface.
 Please refer to Audiobus documentation for more info on this.

 InterDevice audio support means Synclavier can communicate to other devices, receiving MIDI and sending audio.
 Other devices could be on a network (wired LAN or WiFi), bluetooth, or connected through USB.
 The way Synclavier sees the other equipment is the same regardless of connection method.
 A word of warning: it might not be as convenient, but the more “wired” you are to the other equipment, the less latency you will experience; i.e., if you can connect through a USB connection, there will be less response delay than if you connect over WiFi; so chose the connection method that suits your needs.

 Connection to DAWs